useHotkeys

 });

-By default useHotkeys uses a window event handler, which means callback gets triggered anytime user pressed the hotkey.
-If you want your action to be triggered only for a specific element or an area of the page, you can use ref returned from the hook.
+By default, useHotkeys uses a window event handler, which means the callback gets triggered anytime the user presses the hotkey.
+If you want your action to be triggered only for a specific element or area of the page, you can use the ref returned from the hook.

-Note that a single ref for all hotkeys passed to it, which means you can assign all of them to the same element.
-In case you want to assign them to different elements, you can use multiple useHotkeys calls.
+Note that a single ref is used for all hotkeys passed to it, which means you can assign all of them to the same element.
+If you want to assign them to different elements, you can use multiple useHotkeys calls.

 function Example() {